 The success of a business plan often relies more upon the manner with which its information is presented, rather than the quality of the information it contains.
 Hundreds of brilliant business ideas go unnoticed because the plan’s originators are incapable or unwilling to present them adequately.
-Making a simple business plan presentation follows the same basic principles of making a basic presentation with an added emphasis on the persuasion of your audience members to appreciate and invest in your business idea.
+Making a simple business plan presentation follows the same basic principles of making a basic presentation with an added emphasis the persuasion of your audience members to appreciate and invest in your business idea.

 Things You'll Need

-- Note cards
+- Note Cards

 Identify the elements of your business plan you wish to highlight in your presentation.
 As most presentations of a business plan are to potential investors, you should highlight the mission statement, business structure, sales strategy and market analysis elements from your plan.
 Doing so will demonstrate the thoroughness of your analysis and preparation.

 Generate an attention-grabbing introduction for your presentation.
-According to University of Colorado business professor Erick Mueller, elements such as questions, quotes or visual aids often appeal to your audience’s interest and get them involved in the presentation.
+According to Colorado business professor Erick Mueller, elements such as questions, quotes or visual aids often appeal to your audience’s interest and get them involved in the presentation.

 Transition from your attention-grabber to a concise outlining of the structure of your presentation.
 Tell your audience exactly what they can plan to learn about in your presentation.
 This should include the previously highlighted elements of your business plan.